 Diversity, Equity, Inclusion, & Belonging

 Weston Theater Company is dedicated to creating a welcoming and inclusive environment where everyone feels respected, valued, and empowered.
-WTC embraces and celebrates the unique experiences, perspectives, and backgrounds that each employee, theater-maker, artist and audience member brings to our theaters, our campus and our community.
+WTC embraces and celebrates the unique experiences, perspectives, abilities, and backgrounds that each artist, employee, theater-maker, and audience member brings to our theaters, our campus and our community.

+We state our commitment to our values and have a committee charged with assuring that we live up to them.
 These values are part of our history and our mission.
-[We state our commitment to them and have a committee charged with assuring that we live up to them.]
 Weston Theater Company, like its home state of Vermont, is dedicated to creating spaces that bring people together—think of Town Meeting as an example—to discover all that they have in common.

 The effects of oppression, discrimination, systemic racism and other forms of bias are deep rooted and divisive.
 Theater is an art, powerful in its ability to foster community and heal division, that stands in opposition to the hatred, fear, and discrimination that seek to divide neighbor from neighbor, friend from friend.

-These Commitments stem from our core values and seek to widen our appetite and our aperture for open dialogue; anticipate and mitigate inevitable ‘blind spots’.
-The goal is to protect staff, board members, artists, and audiences whose identities and voices have historically been underrepresented in Vermont; and to truly welcome uniqueness, individuality, and diversity in all aspects.
+These Commitments stem from our core values and seek to widen our appetite and our aperture for open dialogue.
+The goal is to support artists, audiences, staff, and volunteers whose identities and voices have historically been underrepresented in Vermont, and to truly welcome uniqueness, individuality, and diversity in all aspects.